 Lie on the side of your surgery, with your good lung up (toward the ceiling).

-Call your doctor if you are coughing up brownish sputum or blood.
+Call your healthcare provider if you are coughing up brownish sputum or blood.
 Lie on the side of your operation with your good lung up while you wait for help.